Explore this Section

 Information about medical careers after graduation is correct at the time of going to press.
 For up-to-date information please visit: www.mmc.nhs.uk

-Medicine MBChB destinations for students who graduated in 2012
+Medicine MBChB destinations in 2013

 Of those who responded: